chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img hspace="2%" width="33%" src="scriptable-event-script-creator-window-2.png"/>
 </p>

-The _Script Creator_ provides the following options:
+The _Script Creator_ window provides the following options:
-- **Gear icon** - allows saving defaults for the _Script Creator_ window, this is useful when creating scripts in bulk or when a strict structure is in place
+- **Gear icon** - allows saving defaults for the _Script Creator_ window, this is useful when creating scripts in bulk or when a strict project structure is in place
 - **Event Argument** - allows customizing how the argument data type information is retrieved during script generation:
   - **Is Mono Script** - should a `MonoScript` be used to fetch the type information
   - **Script** - the script to be used as an argument type